chemonxy/InteractiveArt2015/_posts/2015-09-02-Assignment_0.md

         - Why? _ofSketch is the software we'll be using to develop openFrameworks code.
 We'll be going into this in more depth in week 2 and [the more you know](https://www.youtube.com/watch?v=v3rhQc666Sg) the better._
 4. Watch:
     - Watch at least one of these videos [https://vimeo.com/eyeofestival/videos](https://vimeo.com/eyeofestival/videos).
-        - Why: _The presenters at [Eyeo Festival](http://eyeofestival.com/) and [INST-INT](http://inst-int.com/)_ are very influencial in the field of Interactive Art / Creative Code.
+        - Why: _The presenters at [Eyeo Festival](http://eyeofestival.com/) and [INST-INT](http://inst-int.com/) are very influential in the field of Interactive Art / Creative Code.
 Pay attention to them, but try not to be overwhelmed._